 We don’t have simple tools for plotting vectors in 6-dimensions, like we do for those in 2-dimensions — but concepts like distance are easily extrapolated.
 (It’s also still useful to use the 2-dimensional example).

-2. Clustering posts with K-Means
+2. Clustering posts with the K-Means algorithm

-Now we have a mathematical representation of our blog posts — let’s try find clusters of similar posts.
-To do this we’re going to use a crazy simple clustering algorithm called K-Means, it can be described in 5 steps:
+Now we have a mathematical representation of our blog posts, let’s try find clusters of similar posts.
+To do this we’re going to use a crazy simple clustering algorithm called K-Means.
+It can be described in 5 steps:

-- Set ‘K’ to the number of clusters you want
+- Set ‘K’ to the number of clusters you want.

-- Choose ‘K’ random points
+- Choose ‘K’ random points.

-- Assign each document to its closest point
+- Assign each document to its closest point.

-- Choose ‘K’ new points, from the ‘average’ of all documents assigned to each point
+- Choose ‘K’ new points, from the ‘average’ of all documents assigned to each point.

 - Repeat steps 3-4.
 Until documents’ assignments stop changing.